 - Want to print out the whole batch of invoices?
 Email the whole batch?
-On the Review Invoices window, use the checkmark-shaped menu at the bottom left of the window to select all invoices to print, select all invoices to email. - A batch invoice isn't the same as a memorized transaction.
+On the eview Invoices vindow, use the check mark-shaped menu at the bottom left of the window to select all invoices to prir in tall invoices to emil. - A batch invoice isn't the same as a memorized transaction.
 You still have to create an invoice for your group of customers every time you want to bill them.